 ‘EwA at the Fells’ — Together with the Friends of the Fells, celebrating Biodiversity all year long

-Both series will explore different habitats of the Fells.
+The program will explore different habitats of the Fells.
 We’ll look at everything: birds, amphibians, insects, fungi, plants, you name it – big and small, and even smaller… We’ll also pay attention to the relationships between species and reflect on the meaning and implications of these relationships in relation to the forest, the cities around and further away.

-These 2 series are wonderful opportunities to connect with like-minded people who want to learn, enjoy Nature, and be active protectors of this incredible gem that the Fells is.
+The program offers wonderful opportunities to connect with like-minded people who want to learn, enjoy Nature, and be active protectors of this incredible gem that the Fells is.

 Come join us!
 Be part of these Nature experiences —be part of Nature with us!